NREL/EnergyPlus/doc/src/docs/InputOutputReference/01d-InputOutputReference.md

 #### Field: Transformer Object Name

 This field is used to identify the transformer connected to this load center (if any).
 This field can be used for any electrical buss types.
 Enter the name of an ElectricLoadCenter:Transformer object defined elsewhere in the input file.

+#### Field: Storage Operation Scheme

+This field is used to select the operation scheme usd to govern how storage charge and discharge is controlled.
+There are four options:  TrackFacilityElectricDemandStoreExcessOnSite, TrackMeterDemandStoreExcessOnSite, TrackChargeDischargeSchedules, or FacilityDemandLeveling.

+TrackFacilityElectricDemandStoreExcessOnSite indicates that storage control will follow the facility power demand (meter Facility:Electricity) while accounting for any on-site generation.
+Only excess on site generation gets stored.
+This is the legacy control behavior before version 8.5 and is the default.

+TrackMeterDemandStoreExcessOnSite indicates that storage discharge control will follow an electric meter named in the field called Storage Control Track Meter Name.
+This scheme is similiar TrackFacilityElectricDemandStoreExcessOnSite except that instead of the main facility electric meter, the control is based off of a user-selected meter.

+TrackChargeDischargeSchedules indicates that control will follow the charging and discharging power and schedules defined in the fields called Maximum Storage Charge Grid Supply Power, Storage Charge Grid Supply Power Fraction Schedule Name, Design Storage Discharge Grid Export Power, and Storage Discharge Grid Export Fraction Schedule Name.

+FacilityDemandLeveling indicates that storage control will attempt to control the facility's power demand drawn from the utility service to a prescribed level.
+The target utility demand is entered in the fields called Storage Control Utility Demand Limit and Storage Control Utility Demand Limit Fraction Schedule Name.
+This scheme first accounts for any on-site generation and during times of high use will discharge storage to reduce facility grid demand to meet the target level and during times of low use will charge storage from the grid to increase facility grid demand to meet the target level.

+#### Field: Storage Control Track Meter Name

+This field is the name of a meter to use when a custom meter is to be used.
+This is required when Storage Operation Scheme is set to TrackMeterDemandStoreExcessOnSite.

+#### Field: Storage Converter Object Name

+This field is the name of an ElectricLoadCenter:Storage:Converter object defined elsewhere in the input file that describes the performance of converting convert AC to DC when charging DC storage from grid supply.
+This field is required when using DC storage (buss type DirectCurrentWithInverterDCStorage) with grid supplied charging power (Storage Operation Scheme is set to TrackChargeDischargeSchedules or FacilityDemandLeveling.)
+Although some inverter devices are bidirectional a separate converter object is needed to describe AC to DC performance.

+#### Field: Maximum Storage State of Charge Fraction

+This numeric field specifies the fraction of storage capacity used as an upper limit for controlling charging.
+Charging will be constrained so that charging will stop the once this limit is reached.
+This fraction is the state of charge of the storage device where 1.0 is completely full and 0.0 is completely empty.
+This allows supervisory control over charging to model behavior intended to protect the battery from damage.
+The legacy behavior prior to version 8.5 was to charge to full capacity and therefore the default is 1.0.

+#### Field: Minimum Storage State of Charge Fraction

+This numeric field specifies the fraction of storage capacity used as lower limit for controlling discharging.
+Discharging will be constrained so that discharging will stop once this limit is reached.
+This fraction is the state of charge of the storage device where 1.0 is completely full and 0.0 is completely empty.
+This allows supervisory control over discharging to model behavior intended to protect the battery from damage.
+The legacy behavior prior to version 8.5 was to discharge to empty and therefore the default is 0.0.

+#### Field: Design Storage Control Charge Power

+This field is the design maximum rate that electric power can be charged into storage, in Watts.
+This field is used as an upper limit for most storage control operation schemes.
+However for TrackChargeDischargeSchedules, this is the design value for how much power to use when charging and it is multipled by the power fraction schedule in the next field.
+Required field when using Storage Operation Schemes FacilityDemandLeveling or TrackChargeDischargeSchedules.

+#### Field: Storage Charge Power Fraction Schedule Name

+This field contains the name of a schedule that controls the timing and magnitude of charging storage.
+This is a required field if Storage Operation Scheme is set to TrackChargeDischargeSchedules.
+Schedule values should be fractions from 0.0 to 1.0, inclusive.
+This schedule will need to be coordinated with the discharging schedule named below.

+#### Field: Design Storage Control Discharge Power

+This field is the design maximum rate that electric power can be discharged from storage.
+This field is used as an upper limit for most storage control operation schemes.
+However for TrackChargeDischargeSchedules, this is the design value for how much power to draw when discharging and it is multiplied by the power fraction schedule in the next field.
+Required field when using Storage Operation Schemes FacilityDemandLeveling or TrackChargeDischargeSchedules.

+#### Field: Storage Discharge Power Fraction Schedule Name

+This field contains the name of a schedule that controls the timing and magnitude of discharging storage.
+Required field if Storage Operation Scheme is set to TrackChargeDischargeSchedules.
+Schedule values should be fractions from 0.0 to 1.0, inclusive.
+This schedule will need to be coordinated with the charging schedule named above.

+#### Field: Storage Control Utility Demand Target

+This field contains the design demand target in Watts.
+This field is used when the storage operation scheme is set to FacilityDemandLeveling.
+This becomes the target utility service demand power for discharge control.
+This design value is multiplied by the fraction schedule named in the next field.
+This is more than an upper limit, it is also going to call for extra electric power to raise demand up to the target and put the extra power into on-site storage.
+This field is required for FacilityDemandLimit storage operation scheme.

+#### Field: Storage Control Utility Demand Target Fraction Schedule Name

+This field is the name of schedule that modifies the utility demand power target over time.
+Schedule values should be fractions from -1.0 to 1.0, inclusive.
+Negative values indicate export to grid.
+This field is required if Storage Operation Scheme is set to FacilityDemandLeveling.

 Examples of this object are: